Africa–China relations: Chinese broadcasting and film screenings in Africa

 The Chinese government has funded various projects and companies with a focus on localizing and distributing Chinese film throughout Africa.
-The first Sino-African film festival, the Egyptian Film Week, took place in 1957.
+The first China-African film festival, the Egyptian Film Week, took place in 1957.
 In 1957 in Cairo the first Chinese Film Week was also organized.
 In 2019 the first Pan-African Online Film Festival was launched.

 In 2002 StarTimes was authorized by the Chinese Ministry of Commerce to start development out of China.
 Its first operator license was obtained in Rwanda in 2007, and it became known for providing cheaper packages to viewers.
 StarTimes now has chapters in over 30 countries.
 In 2018 StarTimes began producing its own content.
 These were first launched in Nigeria before becoming available to other African countries.

 Since 2006 the importance of Chinese investment in African media has been "in all the action plans of the Forum on China-Africa Cooperation."
 On January 11, 2012, China Central Television opened CCTV-Africa (now CGTN Africa) in Nairobi, Kenya.
 As of the late 2010s, CGTN Africa continues to struggle against competitors like the BBC and Al Jazeera for ratings.
 The China-Africa Film and Television Cooperation project, launched in 2012, was founded with the goal of translating and distributing Chinese film and television.
-Annual the group translates ten series and 52 films into seven African languages.
+Annually the group translates ten series and 52 films into seven African languages.

 Some academics have criticized these efforts as an attempt to bolster the Chinese government's influence through employment of soft power.
 Academic Haina Jin describes these projects as "a reflection of the eagerness on the part of Chinese institutions for increasing the international presence of Chinese films and television dramas and exporting Chinese culture to the world."
 Other academics, such as Wanning Sun, argues that increasing soft power through film is impossible due to the Chinese government's "top down" style of influence.
 Academics, such as Julia Strauss, have taken issue with the discussion of soft power as overly simplistic.